- Role

 - Vintage and drinking-window context to make the pricing signal more useful.

-This project was less about model development and more about API reliability, data normalization, and fast search-to-insight UX.
-Key challenges included:
+This project was less about model development and more about live data acquisition, normalization, and fast search-to-insight UX.
+Key technical decisions:

-- Designing for near-instant utility with no login wall or onboarding friction.
+- Designed for near-instant utility with no login wall or onboarding friction.